- What Is Monk Fruit?

 #3: It Has Anti-Cancer Properties

 The antioxidants in monk fruit show promising cancer-preventing properties.
 One study found that a particular mogroside, mogroside V, has the ability to inhibit the progression of pancreatic cancer cells in mice[*].
-Another study showed that monk fruit had anticancer effects in colorectal and throat cancer[*].
+Another study showed that the fruit had anticancer effects in colorectal and throat cancer[*].

 #4: It Helps Reduce Inflammation